-The Web is a valuable information source, but for the purposes of academic research, you must select reliable websites.
+The internet is a valuable information source, but it is also full of misinformation.
 Here are a few questions that can help you determine the reliability of a website and its appropriateness for your research.

 What is the domain of the website?

 Typically, content on domains with “.edu,” “.org” or “.gov” are from more legitimate sources than content from “.com.”

 Make sure the website doesn’t promote a product or an ideology or present an organization bias.

 Who is the author, publisher, or source?
 Are they an authority on the subject?

 Look for the author’s identity and also any information about their educational background, professional credentials, etc.